Automotive industry in Serbia

 Serbia's automotive industry is one of the most important industrial sectors and makes about 15% of industrial output of the country and 18% of all exports (expected to reach $2 billion in 2013).

 History

-The Serbian automotive industry has its roots at very beginning of the 20th century, when, in 1904, the industrial military complex Zastava creates a section dedicated to automobile repair and manufacture of certain parts.
+The Serbian automotive industry has its roots at very beginning of the 20th century, when, in 1904, the industrial military complex Zastava created a section dedicated to automobile repair and manufacture of certain parts.